Ontario, Oregon’s Basque Club Celebrates 74th Dinner and Lamb Auction

 History of Ontario’s Basque Community

-Ontario is located on the western fringe of the Treasure Valley, which overlaps the Idaho-Oregon border and the area is home to many Basques.
+Ontario is located on the western fringe of the Treasure Valley, which overlaps the Idaho-Oregon border, an area that is home to many Basques.
 They originally came here for sheepherding, but later moved into other, mostly urban jobs.
 The valley around Ontario has prospered economically, mainly due to agriculture, and in more recent years, Basques established dairies in the area.

 The Echanis Boardinghouse in Ontario, Oregon was the gathering place for the region's Basques for many years.